Funfetti Cookies – Patriotic!

 - Preheat oven to 350°F. Line two baking sheets with parchment paper or silicone baking mat.

 - In a stand mixer or with a hand mixer, beat together butter and sugar until light and fluffy, about 2 minutes.
-Add egg and vanilla; beat until combined.
+Add egg and vanilla; beat until combined.½ cup unsalted butter, softened, ¾ cup granulated sugar, 1 large egg, 2 teaspoons pure vanilla extract

-- In a separate bowl, mix together dry ingredients (except sprinkles).
+- In a separate bowl, mix together flour, cream of tartar, baking powder, baking soda, and salt.
 Add this mixture gradually to the wet ingredients with the mixer running on low.
 If you’re using a hand mixer, stir the flour in by hand.
 Mix until just combined, scraping down edges as needed.
-Stir in sprinkles by hand.
+Stir in sprinkles by hand.1 ½ cups all-purpose flour, 1 teaspoon cream of tartar, 1 teaspoon baking powder, ½ teaspoon baking soda, ¼ teaspoon salt, ¼ cup sprinkles or jimmies

-- Form balls from approximately 1 tablespoon of dough each.
+- Form balls using approximately 1 tablespoon of dough each.
 Place on cookie sheets (12 to 14 per sheet) and bake for 10 to 11 minutes or until set.

 - Remove from oven, cool for five minutes, and transfer to a wire rack to cool completely before storing in an airtight container.